MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/vscode.md

 ---
-title: Work with Azure AI Studio projects in VS Code
+title: Work with Azure AI Foundry projects in VS Code
 titleSuffix: Azure AI Foundry
-description: This article provides instructions on how to get started with Azure AI Studio projects in VS Code.
+description: This article provides instructions on how to get started with Azure AI Foundry projects in VS Code.
 manager: scottpolly
 ms.service: azure-ai-studio
 ms.custom: